Jean was diagnosed with inoperable pancreatic cancer in 2013 after complaining of extreme backache

-A PET scan in Leeds was then arranged in early August and the results showed no metastatic disease but that I had inoperable pancreatic cancer.
+A PET scan was then arranged in early August and the results showed no metastatic disease but that I had inoperable pancreatic cancer.
 Telling my two sons and daughter in laws the news was painful beyond words.
 I started planning for the worst, getting my affairs in order, making a will and telling my friends the news.
 Strangely once this was done I felt easier and started concentrating on the fight ahead.

 The first cycle went well but I suffered nausea and vomiting and lost 5kg in a week.
 The second cycle was two weeks later but I experienced 3 Laryngeal spasms and a rash during treatment so the Irinotecan was stopped and hydro cortisone and Chlorpheniramine administered.
 The rash went after a couple of hours and I soon recovered from the spasms, although it was very frightening at the time, peripheral neuropathy remained a problem throughout my treatment.

 The third cycle was delayed by a week due to neutropenia (low white blood cells) and extreme fatigue.
 G-CSF injections (to strengthen my immune system) were given daily for one week after each cycle from then on.
 These were not painful in themselves but I suffered back pain and spasms after them.